 When you're outside on a walk and your dog poops, it's your responsibility to do three things:

 And when your pet poops in your own yard, don't let it linger.
-Pick up pet waste right away if it's going to rain (or is already raining) and pick it up from your entire yard at least once a week regardless of the weather forecast.
+Pick up pet waste right away if it's going to rain (or is already raining) and pick it up from your entire yard at least every 24-hrs regardless of the weather forecast.
 An easy solution to having to scoop, bag and trash it every time in your yard is to put out a 5-gallon bucket with a liner and lid so you can scoop the poop every time and once you're ready, take your bagged poop to your trash can.

 We certainly want to reduce our waste stream to landfills.
 When it comes to pet waste, however, there is currently no better alternative.
 There is nothing “natural” about 169,900 dogs concentrated in an area the size of Snohomish County’s urban and suburban areas.
 Native wildlife populations do not reach that density.
 The question, then, is how we deal with the waste produced by this unnatural concentration of animals.
 Burial, composting, waste digesters, and letting it lay in yards contaminate water and jeopardize human and pet heath.
 Flushing is impractical for most people.
 At some point in the future, commercial composting technology may be sufficient to treat pet waste, enabling curbside pickup along with yard waste.
 Until then, landfilling is the best alternative for pet waste.
 Landfills are designed to safely handle substances such as dog waste, cat litter, and dirty diapers.
 Yards are not.
 Scoop the poop, bag it, and place it in the trash.